IMQS/httpbridge/README.md

 ## Running tests
 There are two test suites.
 One of them is written in Go, and it is responsible for actually performing HTTP requests and having a real C++ backend respond to them.
-The other test suite is pure C++, and it tests a few small an isolated pieces of C++ code.
+The other test suite is pure C++, and it tests a few small, isolated pieces of C++ code.

 ### Running the pure C++ tests
 Build the unit-test project using tundra, and run the executable.